qunitjs/qunit/docs/assert/async.md

 ##### Example: Require multiple calls

 The `acceptCallCount` parameter can be used to require multiple calls to the same callback.
-In the below exxample, the test passes after exactly three calls.
+In the below example, the test passes after exactly three calls.

 ```js
 function uploadBatch(batch, notify, complete) {